Nature Medicine October 10, 2022

 Setting

-Population Adults with obesity (BMI ≥30 kg/m2) or overweight (BMI ≥27 kg/m2) with at least one weight-related comorbidity, excluding type 2 diabetes.
+Population Adults with obesity (BMI ≥ 30 kg/m²) or overweight (BMI ≥ 27 kg/m²) with at least one weight-related comorbidity, without type 2 diabetes.

-Outcome Percentage change in body weight from baseline to week 104 and the proportion of participants achieving weight loss of ≥5% at week 104.
+Outcome Percentage change in body weight and achievement of weight loss of ≥5% from baseline at week 104.

 Study Limitations

-The study population was relatively homogeneous, consisting predominantly of white, female participants, which may limit the generalizability of the findings to broader, more diverse populations.
+The study cohort was predominantly female (77.6%) and White (93.1%), potentially limiting the generalizability of the findings across more diverse demographic groups [2.1.1].

 Clinical Significance